elementor/elementor/docs/includes/elements/container.md

 - Name the CSS variable after the corresponding CSS property.
 - Try to always use `{{WRAPPER}}` as the selector, and consume the variable under the proper selector in the SCSS file instead of putting a long selector in the PHP file.
-- Make sure the default value you set for the property is the real default according to [MDN](https://developer.mozilla.org) (Sometimes `--var-name: revert;` will be your best bet, but don't overuse it).
+- If the control should have a default value, reset the variable value to this value.
+Otherwise, make sure that the default value you set for the property is the real default according to [MDN](https://developer.mozilla.org) (Sometimes `--var-name: revert;` will be your best bet, but don't overuse it).

 ### Extending the Container - WIP: